Primewalker/isha.github.io/_posts/articles/2014-10-9-introducing-viper.md

 Luckily Dr. Pritchard was able to hook us up with a sweet space at the [MAGIC](http://www.magic.ubc.ca/) lab at UBC.
 Now in addition to all of those points mentioned above, we have Tim Hortons nearby!

 Since ViPer will be used in performance this December, we need to get shit done.
-And get it done <i>fast</i>.
+And get it done *fast*.

 **41 days till showtime.**